-All Leeds economics undergraduate students complete a final year research project on a topic of their choice, and are supported through direct supervision.
-They are also are taught a research-focussed programme at at all three levels of their degree, which includes significant exposure to maths and statistics training.
+All Leeds economics undergraduate students complete a final year research project on a topic of their choice and are supported through direct supervision.
+They are also are taught a research-focused programme at at all three levels of their degree, which includes significant exposure to maths and statistics training.
 Read examples of our student’s research projects.

 Scholarship on teaching practice

-Our community of scholars produce resources which enhance teaching at Leeds and beyond, significantly influencing the wider discipline.
-Dr Michael Reynolds and Dr Andrew Mearman are Associates of the Economics Network, a collaborative cross-university association established by the Higher Education Academy to improve economics teaching and learning.
+Our community of scholars produce resources that enhance teaching at Leeds and beyond, significantly influencing the wider discipline.
+Dr. Michael Reynolds and Dr. Andrew Mearman are Associates of the Economics Network, a collaborative cross-university association established by the Higher Education Academy to improve economics teaching and learning.

 Leeds staff conduct research into pedagogy, exploring the following subjects:

 - Curriculum design

 Over twenty years, Dr. Andrew Mearman has published on economics curriculum design.
 Recent work has offered constructive critiques of curriculum governance frameworks in the UK and Brazil and of the CORE approach to teaching economics.
 Dr. Mearman argues for the necessity of pluralism in economics.
 In a recent paper, he and co-authors Danielle Guizzo and Sebastian Berger contrast mainstream and heterodox approaches to economics and promotes the latter as key to helping students to address contemporary issues.